jennykardashov/Project_2_Team_5/README.md

 ## The Process

+Step 1:
+Downloaded Yearly World Happiness Reports and converted them to dataframes.
+Removed columns, appended them together and formatted numbers.
+Downloaded UN Homicide Victim data and converted them to dataframes.
+Removed columns, flipped table format.
+Downloaded Yearly Happy Planet Index Data

+Step
 We spent a lot of time looking for data and deciding on a project.
-We worked together to decide on the data and what needed to remain for us to work with
+We worked together to decide on the data and what columns needed to remain.